mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/objects_and_classes/01_methods.rst

         def sleep(self):
             print(self.name + ' is sleeping')

-The method can only used through an object so one must have been constructed first, e.g.
+The method can only be used through an object so one must have been constructed first, e.g.

 .. code-block:: python

     person1 = Person()
     # Note: We call it with no arguments, Python inserts self automatically.
-    # We use parantheses because sleep is a function
+    # We use parentheses because sleep is a function
     person1.sleep()

 Other than the ``self`` argument, methods behave in the same manner as